Eigenbahn/vagrant-ansible-control-node/README.md

 ## Going further

-If you're an Emacs user, you might want to check out package [magrant](https://github.com/p3r7/magrant) for easier Vagrant cli operations.
+If you're an Emacs user, you might want to check out package [magrant](https://github.com/p3r7/magrant) for a tighter integration with Vagrant cli commands.